Shynixn/PetBlocks/docs/wiki/docs/commands.md

 move in a straight direction.
 If the pet reaches a cliff (1 block difference), moving forward stops.

 * Name: Identifier of a pet
-* Speed: Speed parameter, should be command values e.g. 0.3
+* Speed: Speed parameter, should be comma values e.g. 0.3
 * Player: Optional player_name/player_UUID parameter targeting a player from the console or command block.

 ### /petblocks rotaterel